rbisdorff/Digraph3/docSphinx/tutorial.rst

 Complete, empty and indeterminate digraphs ..........................................

-Let us finally mention some special universal classes of digraphs that are readily available in the :py:mod:`digraphs` module, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` and the :py:class:`digraphs.IndeterminateDigraph` classes, which put all characteristic values respectively to the *maximum*, the *minimum* or the median *indeterminate* characteristic value:
+Let us finally mention some special universal classes of digraphs that are readily available in the :py:mod:`digraphs` module, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` and the :py:class:`digraphs.IndeterminateDigraph` classes, which put all characteristic values respectively to the *maximum*, the *minimum* or the median *indeterminate* characteristic value.

-	>>> from digraphs import CompleteDigraph, EmptyDigraph, IndeterminateDigraph
+	>>> from digraphs import CompleteDigraph,EmptyDigraph,
+	...
+IndeterminateDigraph
 	>>> help(CompleteDigraph)
 	Help on class CompleteDigraph in module digraphs: class CompleteDigraph(Digraph)